(Adds details on membership)

-Oct 25 (Reuters) - Anthem Inc reported better-than-expected quarterly profit as the No. 2 U.S. health insurer added more members in its commercial and specialty business and increased its premium rates.
+Jan 31 (Reuters) - Health insurer Anthem Inc reported a higher-than-expected quarterly profit on Wednesday, as it added more members and increased premium rates.